-Personnel policies for all employees of Valdosta State University, including faculty, are enumerated in Valdosta State University's Classified Employee Handbook, available at https://www.valdosta.edu/administration/finance-admin/human-resources/documents/employee-handbook.pdf.
+Personnel policies for all employees of Valdosta State University, including faculty, are enumerated in Valdosta State University's Classified Employee Handbook.
 This handbook lists employee policies, leave policies, benefits, and other information.
 Please consult this handbook for full information on a variety of policies.